michiya/azure-storage-logging/README.rst

     are supported.

     You can specify the *batch* and the *batch_size* if you want to use batch transaction when creating new log entities.
+If the *batch* is ``True``, all new log entities will be transferred to the table at a time when the number of log messages reaches the *batch_size*.
-The *batch_size* is set to 100 (maximum size in a batch transaction for Windows Azure table storage) by default, and is ignored when the *batch* is ``False``.
+    Otherwise, a new log entity will be transferred to the table every time a logging is performed.
+The *batch_size* is set to 100 (maximum number of entities in a batch transaction for Windows Azure Storage table) by default, and is ignored when the *batch* is ``False``.

     The *extra_properties* accepts a sequence of bare formatters for **logging.LogRecord** listed